uhuc-de/minecraft-vanilla-server-toolset/README.md

 * clone the git-repo into the directory you wanna have the mvst (eg. ~/ )
 * rename the git-repo to »mvst« (optional)
 * change to the »bin« directory of the MVST
-* copy the mvst-default.ini to mvst-<INSTANCENAME>.ini and edit it, till it fits your needs
+* copy the mvst-default.ini to mvst-INSTANCENAME.ini and edit it, till it fits your needs
-* run »$ python3 mvst-core.py -c mvst-<INSTANCENAME>.ini -- install <VERSION>« to create the directories of the instance and download the minecraft_server.jar in the given version (eg. »$ python3 mvst-core.py -c mvst-myinstance.ini -- install 1.10.3«)
+* run »$ python3 install_instance.py mvst-INSTANCENAME.ini install VERSION« to create the directories of the instance and download the minecraft_server.jar in the given version (eg. »$ python3 install_instance.py mvst-myinstance.ini install 1.10.3«)
-* you can now use the shortcut script (eg. »mvst-myinstance.sh«) to control your instance
+* you can now use the shortcut script (eg. »mvst-myinstance.py«) to control your instance
 * change to the directory mvst/server/default/ and edit the server.properties if you need to
+* accept the eula.txt in the server directory

 To test your settings: start the server, stop it and check the log with the shortcut script:

-	$ ./mvst-<INSTANCENAME>.sh start
+	$ ./mvst-INSTANCENAME.py start
-	$ ./mvst-<INSTANCENAME>.sh stop
+	$ ./mvst-INSTANCENAME.py stop
-	$ ./mvst-<INSTANCENAME>.sh log
+	$ ./mvst-INSTANCENAME.py log

 Now your server should be usable!